-We believe that "underlying profit", which removes fluctuations in unrealised fair value movements, presents a better view of the year on year performance of the business.
-As set out on page 27 and in note 23 to the accounts on page 85, the underlying profit for the year was £47.2 million compared to £53.9 million in 2022.
+As I have previously reported, we believe that "underlying profit" is an important metric as it does not include fluctuations in unrealised fair value movements.
+As set out on page 25 and in note 23 to the accounts on page 85 the underlying profit for the year was £34.7 million compared to £41.1 million in 2023.